-The second disadvantaged group that stands out from Figure in the annex is older women.
+The second disadvantaged group that stands out is older women.
 They have a risk ratio comparable with older people in rural areas (of being illiterate, having a very low level of education, not being able to access technology or being financially excluded).